KRM7/gapp/docs/fitness-functions.md

 the same way, with the only difference being the size of the fitness vector returned by `invoke`.

 ## Other fitness function properties

-There are some additional parameters of the fitness function that can be specified, but these typically don't have to be changed from their default values.
-More complex fitness functions, however, might have to set their values differently from the defaults in some cases.
+There are some additional parameters of the fitness function that can be specified, but these have default values which will typically work for most problems.
+More complex fitness functions, however, might have to set their values differently from the defaults.

 ### Dynamic fitness functions